microsoftgraph/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0/Microsoft.Graph.Mail.md

 Use this API to create a new Message in a mailfolder.

 ### [New-MgUserMailFolderChildFolderMessageAttachment](New-MgUserMailFolderChildFolderMessageAttachment.md)
-Use this API to create a new Attachment.
+Use this API to add an attachment to a message.
 An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.
+You can add an attachment to an existing message by posting to its attachments collection, or you can \nadd an attachment to a message that is being created and sent on the fly.
+This operation limits the size of the attachment you can add to under 3 MB.

 ### [New-MgUserMailFolderChildFolderMessageExtension](New-MgUserMailFolderChildFolderMessageExtension.md)
 Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.